thiaraujo/rest-client/README.md

 The functions in the **RequestService** file use some conversions that the [Newtonsoft.Json](https://www.newtonsoft.com/json) library provides.

 This library can be used in either a C# backend, xamarin or windows forms application.

+## Technologies implemented

+- ASP.NET Core 2.2
+- Newtonsoft.Json
+- HttpClient

+## About

+The project was developed by Thiago Araújo and you can make any and all changes that are valuable to your business.